SaadOjo/infraredTransmitter/README.md

 **A simple library to transmit a simplified version of the IR remote protocol**

 ## Use case scenario
 The Library is intended to be used in time critical systems where the programmer can not afford to lock hardware resources.
-For example the simple protocol will allow the use of a single microcontroller for realtime controllers.
+For example, the simple protocol will allow the use of a single microcontroller for realtime controllers.
 A feedback controller in a drone can be simultaneously used to identify basic commands signals.

 Please note that this Library is expected to be used with the related **infraredReceiver** library which is designed to handle the signal detection of the transmitted signal.